 Platforms: Android, Chrome, iOS, and web

 First and foremost, Chalkup is an LMS (learning management system).
 However, what makes Chalkup unique among LMSes is that all of its features are framed around discussion and collaboration.
 Beyond discussions, the platform -- like many LMSes -- is great for online assignments and grading.
 If you also happen to be looking for an LMS for your class, Chalkup could be a good way to go.

 Price: Starts at $2.50/student for school-wide subscription

-Platforms: iOS and Web
+Platforms: iOS and web

 Known mostly as an online plagiarism detector, Turnitin has some lesser-known tools, too, including a built-in discussion platform.
 While the discussion tool may not be as robust as some other choices, Turnitin's tool does offer anonymous posting and teacher-moderation options.
 Plus, if your students are already signed up and have accounts, getting started will be a cinch.

-Platforms: Android, iOS, Mac, Windows, Windows Phone, and Web
+Platforms: Android, iOS, Mac, Windows, Windows Phone, and web

-We all know that Twitter (generally) is a public tool and therefore the opposite of an anonymous option.
+We all know that Twitter is a public tool (generally) and therefore the opposite of an anonymous option.
 But Twitter's public nature could also be its most empowering feature.
 There's potential for conversations to go beyond the classroom and for students to engage with an authentic audience around their thoughts and ideas.
 Of course, this option's probably only going to work with older students.
-On top of that, be sure to comply with any of your school's policies around social network use.
+On top of that, be sure to comply with any of your school's policies around social media use.
 Lastly, keep in mind that not all students may have Twitter accounts (or want to create them).